-It is a policy of the Company to disclose the fair value information of those components of assets and liabilities for which published or quoted market prices are readily available, and of those for which the fair value may be materially different than their recorded amounts.
+It is a policy of the Company to disclose the fair value information of those components of assets and liabilities for which published or quoted market prices are readily available, and of those for which the fair value may be materially different from their recorded amounts.
 In the Republic of Serbia, sufficient market experience, stability and liquidity do not exist for the purchase and sale of receivables and other financial assets or liabilities, for which published market prices are presently not readily available.
 As a result of this, fair value cannot readily or reliably be determined in the absence of an active market.
 The Company's management assesses its overall risk exposure, and in instances in which it estimates that the value of assets stated in its books may not have been realized, it recognizes a provision.

 Fair value of financial assets stated at amortized cost is estimated by discounting cash flows using the interest rate at which the Company could obtain long-term borrowings, and which corresponds to the effective interest rate.
-The Company holds that the reported carrying amounts net of impairemnt allowance, as well as nominalvalue of accounts payable approximate their fair values.
-Fair value of the borrowings is estimated by discounting contracted future cash flows using the current marekt interest rate available to the Company for similar financial instruments.fair value determined inthismanner does not depart significantly from the carryingamounts of borrowings recorded in the Company's books of account.
+The Company holds that the reported carrying amounts net of impairemnt allowance, as well as nominal value of trade payables approximate their fair values.
+Fair value of the borrowings is estimated by discounting contracted future cash flows using the current marekt interest rate available to the Company for similar financial instruments.
+Fair values determined in this manner do not depart signficantly from the carrying amounts of borrowings recorded in the Company's books of account.
 In the opinion of management, the reported carrying amounts are the most valid and useful reporting values under the present market conditions.